-Candidates must earn 82 credit hours in law courses and 48 credit hours in SPEA courses distributed among the M.H.A. core.
+Candidates admitted to the law school in 1993 and after must earn 82 credit hours in law courses and 48 credit hours in SPEA courses distributed among the M.H.A. core.
 In addition, students are required to attain specializations and complete joint research papers.
 The joint research paper must be completed in the last year of the combined program and coordinated with a student's project for the law school.
 Students customarily complete the first 31 credit hours in the law school.
 Thereafter, students divide the remaining course work between the two schools, taking health administration courses and law courses concurrently.